Metro Atlanta warming centers open ahead of winter weather

-ATLANTA — Some local governments and agencies in metro Atlanta are opening warm places for those who need help getting out of the winter weather.
+ATLANTA — Some local governments and agencies are putting out the welcome mat for those who need help getting out of the bitter cold.

-Parts of metro Atlanta are under an ice warning, with the hazardous weather arriving this weekend, Severe Weather Team 2 reports.
+An ice storm warning has been issued for much of the area, including metro Atlanta.

 Here are the warming centers available so far: